Realitaa/realitaa.netlify.app/README.md

 ## Deployment

-This project uses Vercel as hosting.
-Build and deployment are done automatically by Vercel.
+This project uses Netlify as hosting.
+Build and deployment are done automatically by Netlify.

 ## License